Soil Carbon Working Group

 Dr. James Holmquist

 James Holmquist is an ecologist at the Smithsonian Environmental Research Center, specializing in global change and carbon cycling in wetlands.
 In 2015 he joined a NASA-funded project tracking U.S. coastal wetland greenhouse gas storage and emissions.
-He manages the Coastal Carbon Research Coordination Network, and aims to improve the state of science and management using data synthesis, teamwork, and training.
+He directs the Coastal Carbon Network, and aims to improve the state of science and management using data synthesis, teamwork, and training.

 Dr. Lisa-Marie Windham Myers